unitaryfund/mitiq/docs/CONTRIBUTING_DOCS.md

 pip install -r dev_requirements.txt
 ```
 as they are included in the `dev_requirements.txt` file.
-Alternately, you can use the docker image provided in the repo and all requirements for working with the docs are already installed there.
+Alternatively, you can use the docker image provided in the repo and all requirements for working with the docs are already installed there.

 ### Sphinx extensions used to build the docs
 - [`myst-nb`](https://myst-nb.readthedocs.io/en/latest/) and [`myst-parser`](https://myst-parser.readthedocs.io/en/latest/) allow both markdown and jupyter notebooks to be included and run by the Sphinx build.
 Also adds support for [MyST markdown](https://myst-parser.readthedocs.io/en/latest/using/syntax.html) spec.